NathalieSoat/ascii-art-web-dockerize/README.md

 * To start the container using the image just created run on your terminal: docker container run -p 8080:8080 -detach --name <name_of_the_container> <name_of_image_ofyourchoice>
-* To see the containt of your container run on your terminal docker exec -it <container_name> ls
+* To see the containt of your container run on your terminal: docker exec -it <container_name> ls
+* To stop and remove the container run on your terminal: docker stop <container_name> then docker rm <container_name>

 ## Authors